tegorman13/Representation_Study/docs/manuscript/output/manuscript_hugo.md

 Evidence from research on energy consumption feedback, normative comparisons, and eco-feedback platforms suggests that comprehensible and contextually meaningful data presentations can improve users' ability to plan reductions, especially when these formats are integrated into daily routines (Canfield et al., 2017; Fischer, 2008; Kim et al., 2022; Schwartz et al., 2015).
 Furthermore, temporal and monetary frames have been shown to alter decision quality, with monthly costs or absolute consumption levels often encouraging more energy-efficient intentions than abstract annual or percentage-based metrics (Gill et al., 2022; Larrick & Soll, 2008).
 In this context, tailoring reference classes to align with intuitive cognitive processes can help bridge the gap between aggregate reduction goals and targeted, appliance-specific conservation strategies.

 Furthermore, research suggests that natural frequencies and absolute numbers are generally easier for individuals to understand compared to percentages or probabilities Hoffrage et al. (2000).
 In the context of energy conservation, using absolute units may facilitate more accurate planning and decision-making by aligning with intuitive cognitive processing.
+However, it's important to note that even intuitive formats can pose challenges.
+Weber et al. (2018) found that individuals often struggle with reasoning tasks presented in natural frequencies because they inadvertently revert to more complex probabilistic thinking.
+This suggests that merely changing the information format may not be sufficient; understanding how consumers process and utilize this information is crucial.

+Although prior research shows that energy-use information must be intelligible and action-oriented (Attari et al., 2010; Canfield et al., 2017), many consumers still have difficulty converting broad guidance ("use less energy") into targeted appliance-level plans.
+As highlighted by Abrahamse et al. (2005), information alone, without concrete guidance on how to distribute reductions across appliances or times of use, may fail to encourage meaningful change.
+Moreover, a meta-analysis by Nemati & Penn (2020) revealed that interventions featuring frequent, household-level feedback, particularly when combined with social norm information and monetary incentives, are significantly more effective in driving conservation.
+Similar findings emerge in contexts beyond electricity.
+For instance, Tonke (2024) reports that offering residents a short but actionable list of water-saving strategies---rather than a generic call to conserve---led to a measurable decrease in residential water consumption.
+These results suggest that equipping consumers with procedure-focused instructions can complement abstract energy-saving goals.

 Despite existing studies on energy-use communication and format effects, limited research has explored how different numerical representations influence consumers' ability to create accurate energy conservation plans.
 Specifically, there is a gap in understanding how presenting energy information in absolute units versus percentages or monetary terms affects the precision of planning appliance-specific reductions.
 The current study addresses these critical issues by systematically investigating the impact of varying information formats (kWh, percentage, and USD) on the accuracy of energy-planning decisions.
 By manipulating the presentation format of energy information, this research aims to elucidate how different representational formats influence planning accuracy.